Ukraine Democracy Defense Lend-Lease Act of 2022

-The Ukraine Democracy Defense Lend-Lease Act of 2022 is an act of the United States Congress that facilitates the supply of materiel to the Ukrainian government in a manner similar to the World War II Lend-Lease Act in response to the Russian invasion of Ukraine.
+The Ukraine Democracy Defense Lend-Lease Act of 2022 was an act of the United States Congress that facilitated the supply of materiel to the Ukrainian government in a manner similar to the World War II Lend-Lease Act in response to the Russian invasion of Ukraine.

+The Ukraine Democracy Defense Lend-Lease Act expired in September 2023, without being used.

 Provisions

-The full title of the act is “An Act To provide enhanced authority for the President to enter into agreements with the Government of Ukraine to lend or lease defense articles to that Government to protect civilian populations in Ukraine from Russian military invasion, and for other purposes.”
+The full title of the act is "An act to provide enhanced authority for the President to enter into agreements with the Government of Ukraine to lend or lease defense articles to that Government to protect civilian populations in Ukraine from Russian military invasion, and for other purposes."

-The legislation reduces red tape on exports of defense equipment from the USA to Ukraine, in order to ensure that the equipment is delivered promptly.
+The legislation reduces red tape on exports of defense equipment from the United States to Ukraine, in order to ensure that the equipment is delivered promptly.
 It is applicable to fiscal years 2022 and 2023.

 The legislation is named in reference to the World War II era Lend-Lease program that supplied US allies in the fight against the Axis powers and is credited with being a deciding factor in the war.

 Passage of legislation

 The bill was passed unanimously in the US Senate on April 6, 2022, and passed in the House of Representatives by a vote of 417–10 on April 28, 2022.

 The ten representatives, all from the Republican Party, who voted against the bill were: Andy Biggs of Arizona, Dan Bishop of North Carolina, Warren Davidson of Ohio, Matt Gaetz of Florida, Paul Gosar of Arizona, Marjorie Taylor Greene of Georgia, Thomas Massie of Kentucky, Ralph Norman of South Carolina, Scott Perry of Pennsylvania and Tom Tiffany of Wisconsin.

-President Joe Biden signed the bill into law on May 9, 2022, Soviet Victory Day, which has turned into a fiercely nationalist event in Russia, leading critics to term it pobedobesie (victory mania).
-This signing date was seen as a "rejoinder to Russian President Vladimir Putin, who has seized on Victory in Europe Day — the anniversary of Germany’s unconditional surrender in 1945 and Russia’s biggest patriotic holiday — to rally his people behind the invasion."
+President Joe Biden signed the bill into law on May 9, 2022, Soviet Victory Day, a date which was seen as a "rejoinder to Russian President Vladimir Putin, who has seized on Victory in Europe Day – the anniversary of Germany's unconditional surrender in 1945 and Russia's biggest patriotic holiday – to rally his people behind the invasion."

 Text

+Lack of use and 2023 expiry

+Ukrainian diplomats lobbied for extension of the Ukraine Democracy Defense Lend-Lease Act beyond 2023, but it expired on September 30, 2023.
+No weapons were ever delivered to Ukraine under the terms of the act.
+Instead, three other American budget programs were used to supply materiel to Ukraine: the Ukraine Security Assistance Initiative, Foreign Military Financing, and Presidential Drawdown Authority.

+Senator John Cornyn, who introduced the initial bill, attempted to reauthorize the act in April 2024 with cosponsorships from fellow Republican Tim Scott and Democrats Chris Coons and Jeanne Shaheen.
+Their proposal would have extended the act's power through 2026, waived a five-year cap on defense lending to allies, and removed the need of a presidential declaration of emergency to give military aid to "countries impacted by Russian agression".
+However, the bill was not passed and the 2025 defense budget did not include mention of the Lend-Lease Act.